dwins/portfolio/content/resume/_index.md

 > Open-source Django app for building geospatial data portals, supporting publishing and search to make data products available for visualization and download.
 *[Python, Django, Javascript, HTML, CSS, Java]*

-- Managed our team, set technical priorities based on internal resourcing and client needs, met with clients.
+- Managed the team, set technical priorities based on internal resourcing and client needs, met with clients.
 - Coordinated with other internal teams on feature development to support our application.
 - Supported open-source participation (IRC, mailing list, periodic physical conventions.)
 Facilitated contributions by maintaining build scripts, responding to bug reports, reviewing code.